Bauchi (city): Transport

 Up until August, 2014, Bauchi was served by Bauchi Airport, located in-town.
 Scheduled airline service was then transferred to the newly constructed Sir Abubakar Tafawa Balewa International Airport, 14 miles north of Bauchi, near the village of Durum.

 Climate

+In Bauchi, the dry season is partially cloudy and hot all year round, while the wet season is oppressive and overcast.
+The average annual temperature ranges from 57 to 100 degrees Fahrenheit, with occasional exceptions when it falls below 51 or rises over 104.

+The greatest time of year to visit Bauchi for warm-weather activities, according to the tourist score, is from early December to early February.

 According to the Köppen Climate Classification system, Bauchi has a tropical savanna climate, abbreviated "Aw" on climate maps.